Abstraction in Style: Beyond Texture and Color: Results and Experiments

 \paragraph{Ablation on the Design of Hidden Backbone} We ablate the eroded-region cues from the hidden backbone's representation.
 As shown in Figure~\ref{fig:ablation_hidden}, training the A-VAT module without these cues produces geometrically degraded outputs in the abstraction proxy, impairing structural integrity in regions such as the dog's chest and the penguin's body.

-\paragraph{Ablation on the VAT Design} We ablate the two-stage VAT design (A-VAT and S-VAT) by comparing it with a distilled single-stage variant, AS-VAT, which directly maps the hidden backbone to the final output (i.e., \textit{Backbone $\rightarrow$ Output}), bypassing the abstraction proxy.
-AS-VAT is trained using the same image scales as the full framework (averagely 10 $2\times2$ training images).
-As shown in Figure~\ref{fig:ablation_geo}, only the two-stage pipeline with an explicit abstraction proxy produces outputs that are both structurally coherent and well aligned with the reference style.
-The single-stage design tends to adhere to the input geometry and fails to properly reinterpret structure, whereas separating abstraction from stylization enables more coherent abstraction and more faithful alignment with the reference.
-Beyond quality, this decoupled design also enables post-hoc controllability, as demonstrated in Figure~\ref{fig:mixup}, independently trained A-VAT and S-VAT modules can be recombined to synthesize hybrid styles.
+\paragraph{Ablation on the VAT Design} We ablate the two-stage VAT design (A-VAT and S-VAT) by comparing it with a distilled single-stage variant, AS-VAT, which directly maps the hidden backbone to the final output (\textit{Backbone $\rightarrow$ Output}), bypassing the abstraction proxy.
+AS-VAT is trained using the same image scales as the full framework (averagely ten $2\times2$ training images).
+As shown in Figure~\ref{fig:ablation_geo}, only the two-stage pipeline with an explicit abstraction proxy produces outputs that are both structurally coherent and well aligned with the reference style. \lm{The single-stage design tends to adhere to the input geometry, fails to properly reinterpret structure, and causes style inconsistent with the reference style.} Beyond quality, this decoupled design also enables post-hoc controllability, as demonstrated in Figure~\ref{fig:mixup}, independently trained A-VAT and S-VAT modules can be recombined to synthesize hybrid styles.

-\paragraph{Ablation on the Abstraction Stage} We investigate the role of the abstraction stage in our two-stage AiS framework through two ablation experiments: (1) \textit{Without Abstraction (w/o Abstraction)}: The entire abstraction stage is removed, and the original input image is used directly as the Proxy in S-VAT to infer the AiS output.
-(2) \textit{With Vector Simplification Only ($+$ Vec.
-Simplification)}: The vector simplification step is retained, but the A-VAT module is omitted.
-The simplified vectors serve as the proxy for the subsequent S-VAT stage.
-Both ablated variants are compared against the full abstraction method (i.e., \textit{Vec.
-Simplification + A-VAT}).
+\paragraph{Ablation on the Abstraction Stage} We investigate the impace of the abstraction stage via two variants: (1) \textit{w/o Abstraction}, where the original image serves as the proxy for S-VAT.
+(2) \textit{$+$ Vec.
+Simplification}, where vector paths are used directly as the proxy, by passing the A-VAT module.
 As shown in Figure~\ref{fig:ablation_abs}, only the full abstraction pipeline successfully captures the abstract visual logic of the reference examples.
-In contrast, the two incomplete variants merely conform to the original input geometry, failing to reinterpret its underlying structure.
+In contrast, both ablated variants merely conform to the original input geometry, failing to reinterpret its underlying structure. \lm{Quantitative comparison with these ablations is shown in Table~\ref{tab:quantitative}, with metrics provided in Section~\ref{subsec:compare}.}